Al-Kahf: 9-26 "Companions of the cave"

-27 No room for diversity in interpretation of the Quran
+27 No room for explicit textual changes of the Qur'an

 The commentary by Ozma Nasir Makarim Shirazi says, "There is no room for diversity to enter into His Words and Knowledge.
 His Speech and His Knowledge is not like the speech and knowledge of human beings which, as a result of a new invention or information, has to be changed".
 Ibn Kathir says this verse means of the words in the Quran, "no one can alter them, distort them or misinterpret them."

 32-45 The parable of the two men

-In verses 32–44 the surah discusses a parable of two men, one of whom had been given blessings from God and the other poor.
+In verses 32–44, the surah discusses a parable of two men, one of whom had been given blessings from God and the other poor.
 The rich one wronged his soul and started showing off with his wealth and noble lineage.

-Verse 36 explains that The rich man also told his companion that he doubted the existence of Judgment Day.
+Verse 36 explains that the rich man also told his companion that he doubted the existence of Judgment Day.
 At the end of the parable, God destroys what He had given the man.